Eaton Family Residence-Jewish Center of Norwich

-The Eaton Family Residence-Jewish Center of Norwich is a historic home located at 72 S. Broad Street in Norwich, Chenango County, New York.
-It was built in 1914 and is a -story, tan brick residence with a green ceramic tile, side-gabled roof resting on a cut stone foundation in the Colonial Revival style.
+The Eaton Family Residence-Jewish Center of Norwich is a historic home, now unaffiliated Jewish synagogue and community center, located at 72 South Broad Street in Norwich, Chenango County, in New York, in the United States.

+The house was built in 1914 for R. D. Eaton to house his family, one of the most prominent families in Central New York.
+The 2 1/2-story, tan brick residence with a green ceramic tile, side-gabled roof resting on a cut stone foundations completed in the Colonial Revival style.
 The main block is rectangular, five bays wide and two bays deep.
 The main entrance is set within a prominent one bay wood portico with gabled roof supported by paired, fluted classical columns.

-Starting in 1955, it has been used as a synagogue and community center by local German-Jewish refugees.
+The building has been used as a synagogue and community center by local German-Jewish refugees, since 1955.

-It was added to the National Register of Historic Places in 2009.
+The building was added to the National Register of Historic Places in 2009.

+In April 2008, the synagogue was vandalised by three teenagers, who were charged with burglary, criminal mischief and conspiracy.
+With the support of Syracuse University, Nancy Cantor, the university's chancellor, and other benefactors, the former house and synagogue was restored.